jsdealy/latin/miscellae/guideToLatinConversation.md

 I answer for tliis on my
 honor.

-You return a wrong an-
-swer to my question.
+You return a wrong answer to my question.

 I have an answer all
 ready.